GrantExec

 ROSES 2025: C.8 Yearly Opportunities for Research in Planetary Defense

-This funding opportunity supports researchers and organizations working on detecting, characterizing, and mitigating near-Earth objects, such as asteroids and comets, to enhance planetary defense efforts.
+This funding opportunity is designed to support researchers and organizations working on identifying, tracking, and mitigating hazards from near-Earth objects, with a focus on advancing planetary defense efforts.

 $1,500,000